timescale/docs/self-hosted/upgrades/about-upgrades.md

 <Highlight type="note">
-If you use the Timescale Toolkit, ensure the `timescale_toolkit` extension is on version 1.4 or later, then upgrade the `timescaledb` extension.
-If required, you can then upgrade the `timescale_toolkit` extension again to get to the most recent version.
+If you use the Timescale Toolkit, ensure the `timescale_toolkit` extension is on version 1.4, then upgrade the `timescaledb` extension.
+If required, you can then later upgrade the `timescale_toolkit` extension to the most recent version.
 </Highlight>